Short Manaslu Trekking

 • Max.
 Altitude4460

-Further, we continue walking to the top of the moraine and descend to a grassy moraine at 4,450 meters.
+Further, we will continue walking to the top of the moraine and descend to a grassy moraine at 4,450 meters.
 From here, we will reach a small meadow and walk to Bhimtang.

 • MealsB, L, D